• Skip to primary navigation

 NTC thermistors can also be used for temperature monitoring – particularly when the linearity of their temperature-resistance characteristic comes in handy.
 For example, a high-performance audio end stage might use NTC sensors to detect two temperatures.
 In such a design, eight output transistors with emitter resistors can mount together on a cooling fan unit to minimize the housing dimensions.
 Four separate heatsinks might be arranged point-symmetrically to one another, with two power transistors on each heatsink.

 Because the output transistors sit on four heatsinks that are both electrically and thermally insulated from one another, each heatsink must be monitored individually.
 This individual monitoring is necessary because even if the heat sinks are adequately dimensioned, the tolerances can result in a slightly uneven load distribution.
-The thermal monitoring must let the circuit take two actions: First, as soon as one or more heatsinks reaches a temperature of 85°C, the fan must switch on.
-Second, a load must be shed on reaching a temperature of about 100°C.
+The thermal monitoring must let the circuit take two actions: First, when one or more heatsinks reaches a temperature of 85°C, the fan must switch on.
+Second, a load must be shed upon reaching a temperature of about 100°C.

 NTC sensors available from certain manufacturers are useful in scenarios where space is a constraint.
 They let a single NTC temperature sensor do the job rather than two sensors.
 The design outlined above lets the fan switch on reliably at 85 °C. As this design is relatively slow in thermal terms, there is no need to build in an on-off hysteresis circuit as would normally be the case.